 The global production of plastics has grown exponentially year-to-year since their introduction into the lives of people across the world.
 They are an indispensable part of the world in which we all live.
 The use of plastics in modern society will continue to expand just as rapidly as designers and engineers can innovate, but as applications increase, so too does the environmental impact production, consumer maintenance, and disposal has on the environment.

 Environmental impacts include greenhouse gas emissions and air, land, and water pollution as well as the use of water for production.
-Plastics have had a wide-reaching, and beneficial impact on the world and mindful manufacturers strive to match this impact and benefit through environmental stewardship.
-Progress has already been made in plastics sorting, increased recycling efforts, and finding usefulness in regrind and recovered materials within the walls of manufacturing operations.
-Continuing advances in the creation of renewable materials is the next phase in manufacturers commitment to the environment.
+Plastics have had a wide-reaching and beneficial impact on the world, and mindful manufacturers strive to match this impact and benefit through environmental stewardship.
+Progress has already been made in plastics sorting, increased recycling efforts, and finding usefulness in regrinding and recovering materials within the walls of manufacturing operations.
+Continuing advances in the creation of renewable materials is the next phase in manufacturers’ commitment to the environment.

 Advances in light-weighting will continue to trend upward and impact how all products are manufactured in the future.
 Plastic resins and additives are among those on the forefront of light-weighting innovation and have helped move major industries like the auto industry away from metals to plastic.
 Replacing metals with plastic is a trend that will continue to move across all industries.
 Designers and engineers have begun to explore light-weighting options early in the DFM process.
 We are seeing this trend take hold in exciting ways in the construction industry and this will continue.

 4. More Automation and Customization